 Preparing for Home – implementing family-centred discharge planning for infants in neonatal care units.

-The before and after cohort study investigated if the introduction of a parent-centred neonatal discharge package could increase parental confidence in caring for their baby, reduce the length of stay of babies in neonatal care and reduce the use and cost of health care.
+The before and after cohort study investigated whether the introduction of a parent-centred neonatal discharge package could increase parental confidence in caring for their baby, reduce the length of stay of babies in neonatal care and reduce the use and cost of health care.

 CACH team : Peter Fleming, Jenny Ingram, Pete Blair, Debbie Johnson.
 Funded by NIHR HS&DR Programme.